About the OB Rag

 We were also joined around that time by Anna Daniels, who has been very active on city-wide issues over the years, and who currently writes about her own neighborhood of City Heights on the San Diego Free Press.
 Porter and Daniels are both very involved in the day-to-day operations of the SDFP.

 When we started this blog, we were disgusted with the state of things: the wars in Iraq and Afghanistan, a bellicose and war-mongering President Bush, a Constitutional crisis, the environmental and global meltdown, as well as local corruption and government incompetence on all levels.
 We believed then and still believe now that things can and should be a whole lot better.

-We have become very disappointed in what President Obama has achieved and not achieved during his first two years in office.
-We oppose the continuation of the wars in Afghanistan and Iraq (and Pakistan), and have been disheartened by the so-called “compromises” his administration has made with those who have vowed to destroy the American social networks established over the last century.
+Over time, we had become very disappointed in what President Obama had achieved and not achieved during his years in office.
+We oppose the continuation of the wars in Afghanistan and Iraq, and have been disheartened by the so-called “compromises” his administration has made with those who have vowed to destroy the American social networks established over the last century.
 This president seems to have sacrificed his message of change and hope to the expediencies of Washington, DC.
 We remain critical – and hopeful.

 It’s ever-so clear to us that, as we originally stated at the beginning: